 Indoor Air Quality is used to define the air quality inside buildings and homes, specifically in relation to health concerns.
-Often, “bad” indoor air quality—air that contains toxins and pollutants—can cause allergies and other reactions among residents such as irritation of the eyes, nose and throat, sneezing and worsening of asthma symptoms.
+Often, “bad” indoor air quality—air that contains toxins and pollutants—can cause allergies and other reactions among residents such as irritation of the eyes, nose, and throat, sneezing, and worsening of asthma symptoms.
 If you’re worried about how your home’s indoor air quality could impact you or your family, this blog is for you!
-The pros at Bardi have some helpful tips to improve indoor air quality so you can fight allergies and breathe easier at home.
+The pros at Bardi Heating, Cooling & Plumbing have some helpful tips to improve indoor air quality so you can fight allergies and breathe easier at home.

 The best way to ensure your home’s indoor air quality is well-maintained is by consistently keeping your home clean.
 Here are some cleaning tips to improve indoor air quality: